Send us a voice memo, video or photo: circleround [at] wbur [dot] org.

-Created and produced by parents of young children, WBUR's Circle Round podcast adapts folktales from around the world into sound- and music-rich radio plays for kids ages 2 to 102.
-Each episode explores important issues like kindness, persistence and generosity, and ends with an activity that inspires a deeper conversation between children and grown-ups.
+Created and produced by parents of young children, WBUR's Circle Round podcast adapts folktales from around the world into sound- and music-rich radio plays for kids ages 3 to 103.
+Each episode explores universal themes like friendship, persistence, creativity and generosity, and ends with an activity that inspires a deeper conversation between children and grown-ups.

-Beloved voices from the stage and screen bring these stories to life with the help of narrator, writer, and veteran public radio host/reporter Rebecca Sheir.
+Beloved voices from the stage, screen and podcast/public-radio worlds bring these stories to life with the help of narrator, writer, and veteran public radio host/reporter Rebecca Sheir.
 Eric Shimelonis, composer for the stage and screen, creates original music for each story.

 Circle Round has earned numerous honors, including a Parents' Choice Gold Award, a Webby nomination, and featured spots at the The UK International Radio Drama Festival and HEAR Now Festival.
 Circle Round was also the recipient of a major grant from the Henry Luce Foundation.